Learning Outcomes

 - be qualified for suitable employment or postdoctoral appointments upon graduation (as reported on annual Qualtrics surveys).

-The Master of Arts program in psychological and quantitative foundations with an educational measurement and statistics subprogram requires a minimum of 30 s.h. of graduate credit with thesis and 32 s.h. of graduate credit without thesis.
-Students are expected to maintain a cumulative g.p.a. of at least 2.75.
+The Master of Arts program in psychological and quantitative foundations with an educational measurement and statistics subprogram requires a minimum of 30 s.h. of graduate credit along with passing a final examination, and is offered with or without thesis.
+Students are expected to maintain a UI cumulative grade-point average of at least 2.75.

 The program provides students with basic knowledge of educational measurement and research methodology.
 Graduates find employment in large school systems, state departments of education, test publishing organizations, and research centers.
-The program also is appropriate for students who wish to broaden their knowledge of measurement and research methodology for personal development or professional improvement.
+The program is also appropriate for students who wish to broaden their knowledge of measurement and research methodology for personal development or professional improvement in the context of a concurrent PhD program in other areas.

 Required Courses